anagha-microsoft/ncr-mlops-hol/lab-guide/04-UploadJupyterNotebooks.md

 # Module 3 - Upload Jupyter notebooks

 ## About
-This lab guide section covers provisioning a Notebook VM and uploading the experimental notebooks it.
+This module covers provisioning a Notebook VM and uploading the experimental notebooks it.
 Its important to have completed the section that covers downloading data and notebooksn from git.
 <br>

 ## 1.0.
 Provision a Notebook VM instance in your Azure Machine Learning Workspace